regalk13/AdventOfCode/README.md

 ## Usage

+### Runnning a solution
-Runnning a solution, for example day 4 from 2022:
+for example day 4 from 2022:
 ```
 cargo run 2022 4
 ```
+### Downloading an input

-Downloading a input, add your cookie session from the [website](https://adventofcode.com/), then compile the file `tools/get-input.rs`, example: `rustc get-input.rs && ./main 2022 13 > input`.
+First add your cookie session from the [website](https://adventofcode.com/) to the file `tools/get-input.rs`, then compile it.
+Example: `rustc get-input.rs && ./main 2022 13 > input`.
 This previous command will download the input of the day 13 from 2022.

 ## Gallery
 <div align="center">